 New York Arts began life in the spring of 2011 as the sister magazine of The Berkshire Review for the Arts, which itself was launched in 2007.
-The Berkshire Review was a response to the superb music, theater, dance, and art in North America’s oldest and finest cultural resort and the need for more critical voices in the region.
+The Berkshire Review was a response to the superb music, theater, dance, and art in North America’s oldest and finest cultural resort and the need for more acute and engaging critical voices in the region.

 At the time (and today) the traditional sources for arts criticism—the major print dailies, weeklies, and monthly magazines—responded to economic pressures by either re-assigning or dismissing full-time arts writers and cutting back on freelancers.
 Plays, concerts, exhibitions, etc. should in fact be part of a community’s daily news, but newspapers no longer consider this a priority.
 Arts criticism has moved to a variety of specialized online magazines and blogs based all around the world.
 Given the low costs and unlimited space of online publishing, The Berkshire Review was able to make a virtue of necessity and provide serious lovers of the arts with more probing writing than traditional media, as it expanded its network of writers to several centers around the globe: Sydney, San Francisco, Boston, London, Paris, Rome, and Venice—and of course New York.